FredPont/FileNameFormater/Readme.md

 #  File Name Formater
 File Name Formater is a software to rename recursively files and folders.

 CAUTION there is no recovery possible after file/dir names renaming or truncation.
 You use this software at your own risks.

+The software does not overwrite a file (`force=false`).
+It is possible that after renaming a file is identical to a file that already exist.
+For example if both file `$~myFileName` and `myFileName` exists, the software will not overwrite the file `myFileName` and leave `$~myFileName` unchanged.

 # Features
 - Rename files (replace spaces, accents, special char...or use custom rules)